community, counseling, edultpe, helping

 The program also instills in students the importance of research in advancing the counseling profession.
-One manifestation of the crucial link between practice and research is the three complementary functions of the program's state-of-the-art Counselor Training Center: clinical service provision, high-quality training, and innovative process and outcome research.
+The crucial link between practice and research is evident in the three complementary functions of the program's state-of-the-art Counselor Training Center: clinical service provision, high-quality training, and innovative process and outcome research.

 60 credit hours and a thesis, or

 60 credit hours and a written comprehensive exam

 Required Core (36 credit hours) Electives or Research (6-12 credit hours) Other Requirements (12 credit hours) Culminating Experience (0-6 credit hours) Additional Curriculum Information The clinical portion of the program is comprised of CED 680 Practicum Seminar and Clinic and CED 684 Internship.
 These are required for all students.
 CED 580 Practicum Clinic and CED 584 Internship may be taken by students needing to log required clinical hours after CED 680 and CED 684 are completed.
 CED 580 and CED 584 are not required unless additional clinical hours are needed.

 CED 501 Introduction to Research and Evaluation in Counseling (3)